 For a quick in-then-out jaunt into Mammoth Cave, opt for the self-guided tour.
-You still need a ticket, but once you’ve strode down past the Historic Entrance, you can walk around and read the placards at your own pace.
+You still need a ticket (first come, first served), but once you’ve strode down past the Historic Entrance, you can walk around and read the placards at your own pace.
 This is a popular option for those planning a last-minute stopover at Mammoth Cave.

 The self-guided tour showcases a large, wide open, level snapshot of Mammoth Cave, making it more accessible to people who might experience claustrophobia, acrophobia, and agoraphobia.
 There is a guided version of this tour too (The Mammoth Passage Tour), but if you get a chance, try booking one of the other Mammoth Cave tours on this list instead (for a more in-depth Mammoth Cave experience)!